 Making fluffy pancakes without using eggs is very challenging.
-Perfect pancakes should be airy, soft and light.
-All these quality are usually achieved thanks to egg whites.
+Perfect Fluffiest blueberry vegan pancakes should be airy, soft, and light.
+All these qualities are usually achieved thanks to egg whites.
 I tested so many vegan pancake recipes and most of them were a complete fail.

-I tried many egg substitutes, like bananas, applesauce, more liquids etc. What I found out is that I don’t like my pancakes tasting like banana.
+I tried many egg substitutes, like bananas, applesauce, more liquids,… What I found out is that I don’t like my pancakes tasting like bananas.
 None of these ingredients worked as I hoped.
-The applesauce gived too much moisture to the batter and I ended up with a soggy texture and apple flavored pancakes.
+The applesauce gave too much moisture to the batter and I ended up with a soggy texture and apple-flavored pancakes.
 Not good.
 Not to mention the banana.

-Then, I tried with flax eggs.
+Then, I tried flax eggs.
 Flax eggs are made of ground flax seeds and hot water.
-This mixture have a slimy texture and acts as a binder.
-It doesn’t help with raising, but gives the right texture to the batter.
+This mixture has a slimy texture and acts as a binder.
+It doesn’t help with raising but gives the right texture to the batter.

 To get a fluffy and light texture, I also use vegan buttermilk.
 This is very easy to make.
 Just combine non-dairy milk with lemon juice or white vinegar and set aside to curdle.

-Not all the non-dairy milks will curdle when lemon juice is added.
-Certain nut milks like coconut milk will not.
+Not all non-dairy milk will curdle when lemon juice is added.
+Certain nut milk like coconut milk will not.
 So using soy milk for this is the safest bet, though almond milk also works fine.

 These pancakes are not very sweet so serve them dusted with powdered sugar, drizzled with maple or corn syrup, or honey.